-- Goals of the project (e.g., objectives, reasons for proposing the intervention, if applicable) - Assumptions (e.g., beliefs about how the program will work and support resources.
-Base assumptions on research, best practices, and experience.) - Inputs (e.g., organizational profile, collaborative partners, key staff, budget, other resources) - Target population (e.g., the individuals to be served) - Activities (e.g., approach, listing key intervention, if applicable) - Outputs (i.e., the direct products or deliverables of program activities), and - Outcomes (i.e., the results of a program, typically describing a change in people or systems). - RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion (2) Response - Discuss challenges that you are likely to encounter in designing and implementing the activities described in the work plan, and approaches that you will use to resolve such challenges. - Specifically, discuss the approaches of resolving challenges for the following: - Establishing partnerships with different stakeholders - Supporting states' data collection efforts
+- Goals of the project (e.g., objectives, reasons for proposing the intervention, if applicable); - Assumptions (e.g., beliefs about how the program will work and support resources.
+Base assumptions on research, best practices, and experience.); - Inputs (e.g., organizational profile, collaborative partners, key staff, budget, other resources); - Target population (e.g., the individuals to be served); - Activities (e.g., approach, listing key intervention, if applicable); - o Outputs (i.e., the direct products or deliverables of program activities), and - Outcomes (i.e., the results of a program, typically describing a change in people or systems).

-- EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria (3) Evaluative Measures and (5) Resources/Capabilities - Describe the plan for the program performance evaluation to monitor ongoing processes and the progress towards the goals and objectives of the project.
+- RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion (2) Response - Discuss challenges that you are likely to encounter in designing and implementing the activities described in the work plan, and approaches that you will use to resolve such challenges. - Specifically, discuss the approaches of resolving challenges for the following: - o Establishing partnerships with different stakeholders. - Reaching medically underserved populations with multiple barriers. - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria (3) Evaluative Measures and (5) Resources/Capabilities - Describe the plan for the program performance evaluation to monitor ongoing processes and the progress towards the goals and objectives of the project.
 Include descriptions of the inputs (e.g., organizational profile, collaborative partners, key staff, budget, and other resources), key processes, and expected outcomes of the funded activities.
-The program performance evaluation should include monitoring of ongoing processes and the progress towards the goals, program requirements, and objectives of the project listed under Section I.1 in this NOFO, including specific, measurable, attainable, and realistic and time bound (SMART) objectives. - Describe the data collection strategy to collect, analyze and track data to measure process and impact/outcomes, and explain how the data will be used to inform program development and service delivery. - Describe any potential obstacles performance evaluation and your plan to address those obstacles. - Describe a plan to use data to demonstrate the impact of the program. - Describe the systems and processes that will support your organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data (e.g., assigned skilled staff, data management).
+The program performance evaluation should include monitoring of ongoing processes and the progress towards the goals, program requirements, and objectives of the project listed under Section I.1 in this NOFO, including specific, measurable, attainable, and realistic and time bound (SMART) objectives. - Describe the data collection strategy to collect, analyze and track data to measure process and impact/outcomes, and explain how the data will be used to inform program development and service delivery. - Describe any potential obstacles performance evaluation and your plan to address those obstacles. - Describe a plan to use data to demonstrate the impact of the program. - Describe the systems and processes that will support your organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data (e.g., assigned skilled staff, data management). - Describe the methods that you will use to reach and track access by underserved and diverse populations.